What Do I Eat?

 That being said, there are definitely many foods I routinely buy, eat, and love which is what you’ll find below.
 Like anyone else on a budget who prioritizes eating well, I tend to stick to a large number of the same foods and continue to find new ways to use and prepare them.

 The foods and products below are some that I keep on hand most often and are full of nutrition in so many ways!
-They are 100% free of animal products, refined sugar, all of them are vegan, and most importantly, they are made from real plant-based foods.
 If you have any questions about any of them, feel free to reach out.

 Where Do I Shop?